Decorative Arts museum offer collection of Colonial decorative art and furnitures. Second is Art Gallery, located at the corner of Parque Vidal.

 Cayo Santa Maria

-Santa Clara City
+Santa Clara Cuba

-Concert in Santa Clara
+Concert - Santa Clara

 Decorative Arts museum found in colonial mansions, located in the ancestral home of the Carta family, one of the most attractive building facing Leoncio Vidal Park.

 The exposition include furniture collections of 18th and the 19th centuries, with items influenced by the neoclassical, rococo and imperial Cuban styles.

 "Open the doors to Christ"

 The dining room has an extraordinary collection of china and "linaiero", a piece of furniture containing a filter through which drinking water was passed into an earthenware jar.

 Tinajeros were used in all Cuban colonial homes and may still be found, preserved as a family heirloom, in many modern dwellings.